Patient information: Sore throat in children (Beyond the Basics)

 Strep throat — Strep throat is usually treated with an antibiotic, such as penicillin, or an antibiotic similar to penicillin (eg, amoxicillin).
 Children who are allergic to penicillin will be given an alternate antibiotic.
 The antibiotic is usually given in pill or liquid form one, two, or three times per day.
 A one-time injection is also available, and may be recommended if a child is unwilling to take an oral medication.

-After completing 24 hours of antibiotics, the child is no longer contagious and may return to school.
-Symptoms usually improve within one to two days.
+Children treated with antibiotics by 5:00 PM are unlikely to be contagious by the next morning; it would be reasonable for a doctor to permit such children to attend school the following day if they are feeling better and no longer have a fever.
 However, it is important for the child to finish the entire course of treatment (usually 10 days).
 If a child does not begin to improve or worsens within three days, the child should be reevaluated.

 Throat pain can be treated with a non-prescription pain medication, if needed.
 (See 'Pain medications' below.)